mendix/docs/content/refguide/preferences-dialog.md

 When enabled, **App Explorer** automatically highlights the document that is currently active.
 When this property is disabled, the selection in **App Explorer** remains unchanged when the active document changes.

-#### 2.1.2 Show styling for
+#### 2.1.2 Show Styling For

-This configures, which styling files will be shown inside the App explorer.
-For more information about what each option does, see the [Styling Editor](/howto/front-end/customize-styling-new#styling-editor) documentation.
+The **Show styling for** setting configures, which styling files are shown in the App Explorer.
+For more information about what each option does, see the [Using the Styling Editor](/howto/front-end/customize-styling-new#styling-editor) section in *How to Customize Styling*.

 ### 2.2 Error List